-AT&T adds 1.1 million subscribers in Q2 2011, sells a total of 5.6 million smartphonesAlex Wagner - Deputy Managing Editor, News Desk
+AT&T adds 1.1 million subscribers in Q2 2011, sells a total of 5.6 million smartphonesAlex Wagner - Editorial Director of News and Content

 It's that time of the year again: time for companies to give us their financial numbers from the previous quarter and let us know just how they performed.
 Today AT&T shared its numbers with us this morning, and it seems that the carrier is doing pretty well despite the fact that it's no longer the only one in the U.S. with the iPhone.
 AT&T's consolidated revenues for Q2 reached $31.5 billion, with a 9.5 percent growth in wireless revenues and 7.4 percent in wireless service revenues.